 We currently offer the following workshops, available on request for groups or with open enrollment as indicated:

-- Queer & Ally (Q&A) Trainings : Open-to-individuals trainings are offered each quarter, and sessions can be requested for offices, classes and organizations.
+- Queer & Ally (Q&A) Trainings : These 2hour workshops are offered each term as open-to-individuals (public) sessions, and can be requested for offices, classes and organizations.

-- An Introduction to Inclusive Excellence: This 1-2 hour session introduces groups to the Inclusive Excellence framework, its relation to University mission and values, and supports their connecting IE to their role and activities on campus.
+- Introduction to Inclusive Excellence: This 2 hour session introduces groups to the IE framework, its relation to University mission and values, and supports their connecting IE to their role and activities on campus.
 Longer sessions provide more time to develop specific work/role action plans.

 Employees can also consider relevant in-person and online sessions/courses from DU Human Resources.